ckai1/SAA/README.txt

 	1a.
 If you like to run the matlab example, install TDT (Hebart, Goergen, et al, see: bccn-berlin.de/tdt)

-2. Prepare your data fiels according to the specifications.
+2. Prepare your data according to the specifications.

 3. With a command line change to the pySAA folder.